sourcemeta/jsontoolkit/README.markdown

   applicator that either takes an array of JSON Schema definitions or an object whose values are JSON Schema definitions as an argument

+For simplicity, we provide a default JSON Schema walker at `sourcemeta::jsontoolkit::default_schema_walker`.
+It is considered a good practice to create custom schema walkers that extend and delegate back to this default schema walker.

 #### Walk subschemas

 `SchemaWalker subschema_iterator(const JSON & | const Value &, const schema_walker_t &, const std::unordered_map<std::string, bool> &vocabularies)`